Spanish River Community High School: Holocaust denial controversy

 The Boca Raton area has a large Jewish population, and the school offers optional courses on the Holocaust.
 The school became embroiled in controversy and national news media coverage in 2019, when remarks of its then-principal in 2018 led to allegations of Holocaust denial.

-In response, he was removed from his position as principal, and the Palm Beach County School District named Allison Castellano the school's principal on July 25, 2019.
+In response, he was removed from his position as principal, and the School District of Palm Beach County named Allison Castellano the school's principal on July 25, 2019.
 Castellano is an alumna of the high school.

 School rating

 Each year the school is rated by the students' performance on the Florida Comprehensive Assessment Test (FCAT).